kanongil/node-uristream/README.md

 #### standard options

+* `highWaterMark` - `ReadableStream` property that sets size of internal data buffer.
 * `timeout` - Integer containing the number of milliseconds to wait for a stream to respond before aborting the stream.
 * `probe` - Boolean that indicates that the stream should not return any data.
 * `start` - Integer indicating the starting offset in bytes.